Cornish in Mineral Point

 In the 1830s, skilled tin miners from Cornwall, England, came to southwest Wisconsin, replacing the rough frontiersmen whose "badger'' digs gave the state a nickname but the town an unsavory atmosphere.

-"They'd start fights just for entertainment,'' says Lisa Kreul, a tour guide at the historic site Pendarvis.
+"They'd start fights just for entertainment,'' said Lisa Kreul, a tour guide at the historic site Pendarvis.
 "Not until the Cornish came in 1837 did the town start to settle down.''

 They brought their families and built English-style cottages with the local limestone.
 Mineral Point was a boom town, the hub of Wisconsin's lead rush, and the Cornish worked hard, prospered and then moved on.